Alpenglow88/WDIO6_boilerplate/README.md

     npm run generate_e2e_allure_report

-This will spin up a java application from the generated files and automatically open it for viewing.
+This will spin up a Java application from the generated files and automatically open it for viewing.
 This can be used in the future to push to an S3 bucket (or similar) that can be easily shared with technical and non-technical stakeholders as needed.

 **NOTE**: The reports folder that is generated (but not Git tracked) will fill up with a report every time you run a test run.
 If you are running these a lot then remember to clean out the reports folder other wise you will fill up your local machine and run into problems.